cypherpunk-academy/2064/en/026_2021_Beach cafe in Dahab.md

 Marlene: "Mh mh."

 Achmed looked at her with his mouth slightly open.
-Pling!
+Ping!
 It sounded from the bar.

 Achmed: "Oh, a guest.
 I'll be right back.